 Does my dog need to be desexed?

-- New local government policy under dog and cat management act requires DayCare dogs to be desexed.
+- Local government policy under dog and cat management act requires DayCare dogs to be desexed.

-- Puppies under 12 months will be allowed in DayCare if they are not yet desexed and they are not in season.
-However, if your puppy is not yet desexed they will not be allowed in any other DayCare groups.
+- Puppies under 6 months will be allowed in DayCare if they are not yet desexed and they are not in season.
+However, if your puppy is not yet desexed, they will not be allowed in any other DayCare groups.

 Toys & food at DayCare: